 - You put all these papers into a blue folder that they sell outside the Ministerio de Relaciones Exteriores offices for $0.50.

 - UPDATE 8-10-2022: It's come to my attention that you must also show PROOF OF INCOME to obtain your investor's visa.
 I'm not sure how much income you're required to show.
 The official documentation only says, “Proof of legal means of life that allow the subsistence of the applicant and his dependent family group.”
-I'd guess that it's either $425/month (which is the salario basico) or $800/month (which is the amount required for the pensioners visa).
+I'd guess that it's either $450/month (which is the salario basico) or $800/month (which is the amount required for the pensioners visa).
 If you know for sure, drop a comment at the bottom of this post and let me know or e-mail [email protected] and I'll update the post.
-When I applied, I had to show 6 months worth of bank statements (which I noted above), however I mistakenly thought they were just checking to see where the $42,500 came from.
+When I applied, I had to show 6 months worth of bank statements (which I noted above), however I mistakenly thought they were just checking to see where the $42,500 came from (which was the amount needed for the visa at the time).
 I didn't realize they were checking to see if I have income (which I do, so it didn't come up in convo).
 Recently a reader e-mailed me asking if the Investor's Visa had income requirements, which I didn't realize it had, but have since learned that it does.
 Sorry about the confusion.

 Which Ecuadorian Banks can I work with?